 Faculty of Bioscience Engineering

-Since October 2015 a maple tree (Acer pseudoplatanus L.) standing in the center of the Faculty of Bioscience Engineering courtyard is being monitored.
+Since October 2015 a maple tree (Acer pseudoplatanus L.) standing in the center of the Faculty of Bioscience Engineering courtyard with a height of approximately 18 m is being monitored.
 Information from the tree is gathered using two plant sensors, one sap flow sensor (developed at the Laboratory of Plant Ecology) and one dendrometer (Natkon).
 A soil moisture sensor is used to monitor the water status of the soil.
 Meteorological data is available through a local FBE weather station.

 Sycamore maple (Acer pseudoplatanus L.)